waltergkaturuza/GRINITE-TECH/VERCEL_DEPLOYMENT.md

-# GRANITE TECH - Vercel Deployment Configuration
+# Quantis Technologies - Vercel Deployment Configuration

 ## ✅ NEON DATABASE CONNECTED
 # Use the pooled connection for better performance with Vercel